struckbylightning/Notepad/_posts/2019-12-22-single-sign-on-demystified-salesforce-as-a-service-provider.md

 ---
 ## Notes from my #JourneyToCTA

-Threewaya toa achieve Signle sign on into salesforce
+Three ways to achieve Signle sign on into salesforce

 1. Federated - SAML
     - IDP Initiated